yasoli06/jr-software-engineer-test/README.md

 # Commerce Services - Technical Interview

-### Problem:
+### Context

 We are an online book store.
-We receive book orders from customers and process them.
+We have an API that returns our catalog and stock.
+We want to implement two new features in our system:
+- Process new orders
+- Retrieve existing orders

-### Features
+### Functional Requirements

 - **Create a new Order**:
   - The application receives orders in a JSON format through an HTTP API endpoint (POST).
   - Orders contain a list of books and the quantity.
-  - Before registering the order, the system should check if there's enough stock to fulfill the order (`import.sql` will set the initial stock).
+  - Before registering the order, the system should check if there's enough stock to fulfill the order (`src/main/resources/import.sql` will set the initial stock).
   - If one of the books in the order does not have enough stock we will reject the entire order.
   - After stock validation, the order is marked as a success, and it would return a Unique Order Identifier to the caller of the HTTP API endpoint.
   - If the order was processed we need to update available stock, taking into consideration: